 - Use banks, some garages and hotels or most post offices’ over-the-counter services for an ATM receipt

-- If your mobile phone has the facility, take a digital photograph of your bike leaning against some suitable landmark and e-mail this to the organiser when you return home
+- On the Montgomery Madness, we accept digital photographs of your bike leaning against some suitable landmark and e-mail this to the organiser when you return home

 After the ride